Adrenix/Nostalgic-Tweaks/.github/ISSUE_TEMPLATE/bug-----forge-.md

 [  WRITE DESCRIPTION HERE  ]

 ## Crash Report
-> Please include a link to a complete crash report.
+> If applicable, please include a link to a complete crash report.
 You can use Gist (https://gist.github.com) to create this link.
 These reports can be found in `.minecraft/crash-reports`.

-[  PASTE CRASH LINK HERE  ]
+[  PASTE CRASH LINK HERE  ] or [ N/a ]

 ## Bug Context
 > If applicable, add some context to the bug.
 If a crash occurred while you were in-game, what happened before the crash?
 For example, "I fell from a high place and before the hurt sound could play the game crashed."

-[  N/a  ]
+[  WRITE CONTEXT HERE  ] or [  N/a  ]

 ## Screenshots
 > If applicable, add screenshots to help explain your problem.